amcquistan/k8s-nlp-sentiment/README.md

 The redis component is a simple key/value store for associating urls (key) to NLP analysis results (value).

-### Local Development (without Docker Compose)
+### Local Development (with Docker Compose)

-In this mode of development one would spin a standalone development Kafka cluster and redis instance using the docker-compose.yaml file in the localdevtest directory.
-Then nlpapp and nlpconsumer can be separately launched.
+In this mode of development one would spin a standalone development Kafka cluster, redis instance, nlpapp and nlpconsumer apps using the docker-compose.yaml file in the localdevtest directory.

 First spin up the Docker services.